 Rents are charged on a monthly basis.
 On some of our schemes such as retirement and sheltered housing you may also have to pay a service charge in addition to your rent.
 The amount charged varies on a scheme by-scheme basis, depending on the services provided.

 Your rent/service charges are due in advance, at the beginning of each monthly rent period.
 It is important that you pay your rent/service charges on time.
 It is especially important that you contact us immediately if you are facing any financial difficulties and are consequently falling behind on your rent/service charge payments.
 Failure to pay your rent/service charges is a breach of your tenancy agreement and could result in you losing your home.
-For more information and help with your finances, see the money, benefits and debt advice page of this website.
+For more information and help with your finances, see our money, benefits and debt advice page.

 You can pay your rent and charges by the following methods: